udevbe/node-x11-typescript/README.md

 - [x] fix test setup
 - [x] migrate to jest & remove mocha
 - [ ] migrate to typescript - in progress...
-- [ ] migrate X connection code to server that accepts websocket connections from client